Entries for the 2016 Competion are now closed. Content on this page is for information only.

 The 2016 National Adjudicator is Lyndon Terracini AM.

-Please ensure you read and understand the Rules and Conditions of the Competition, prior to completing the 2015 Entry Form.
+Please ensure you read and understand the Rules and Conditions of the Competition.
 If you have any queries, please contact the Competition by email or phone.

 1.1 An entrant of the IFAC Australian Singing Competition (“the Competition”) must be –